Following changes to government guidance in England, from 19th July more seats are available on our buses and standing is allowed.

 From Monday 8 March 2021 Stagecoach bus services will be restored to normal pre-COVID service levels across the south east.
 All school day bus journeys will be running.
 Stagecoach has worked closely with East Sussex County Council to provide additional capacity to help with busy routes.
-Please use our journey planner to check bus times.

-3. If you have a mobile smartphone, you can download our app and buy day or weekly tickets straight to your phone.
+You can check the ticket options for your particular journey using our ticket finder here.
+Although we accept cash payment, we are encouraging the use of contactless payment methods.
+You can buy a monthly ticket on our website.
+Or if you have a mobile smartphone, you can download our app and buy day or weekly tickets straight to your phone.
 Find out more here.

 The government require all passengers using public transport aged 11 years or more, to wear a face-covering unless medically exempt.
 Our drivers will remind young people of this requirement, but it is the responsibility of your child to comply.
 Our drivers will not refuse travel or apply any enforcement measures, but we appeal to students and parents to ensure that this is taken seriously and that a face-covering is worn at all times when on the bus.